9th May 2026: The Track is Officially Open!

 April 9, 2026 – Opening Date Announced

 Track signed off by safety inspector.
-Jennie Catlin and Cllr Rod Gibson visit site with media.
-Opening set for 9th May at 11am.
+Jennie Catling and Guy Nicholls confirm 9th May opening.

 The track is taking shape!
 TRU7 Group and Clark & Kent are making incredible progress.
 You can now see the scale of the facility, with the turns and berms beginning to emerge from the earth.